kurtisjunior/game-of-life/README.md

 ### To run the app on the client side:

 Fork a version to your profile.
-Then, copy the link, and run the command GIT CLONE followed by the URL.
-Open the file in visual studio, or similar dev tool program.
-Next, run the command NPM INSTALL.
+Then clone and open the link in an editor.
+Next, run the command NPM INSTALL to install all of the app dependencies.

 In short:

 1. GIT CLONE <URL>
+2. OPEN DIRECTORY
-2. NPM INSTALL
+3. NPM INSTALL

 Finally, run NPM START and visit http://localhost:3000/